 Health Care Sharing Ministries

-The new legislation also provides another type of Obama healthcare bill exemption for those individuals who are members of a Health Care Sharing Ministry.
+The new legislation also provides another type of Obamacare healthcare bill exemption for those individuals who are members of a Health Care Sharing Ministry.
 These organizations are in fact the only “organized healthcare concept” that has obtained an exemption from the requirement to purchase health insurance or face a fine.